Watermelon Radish Recipes: 08 Ways To Enjoy It

 Step 4: Toss the veggies with the seasoning until they are completely coated.

-Step 5: To assemble the poke bowl, place a serving of rice, or grains in a bowl, then top with the vegetable mixture.
+Step 5: To make the poke bowl, put some rice or grains in a bowl.
+Then add the vegetable mix on top.
 Sprinkle with sliced green onions and sesame seeds.

 #2 Watermelon Radish with Rosemary Brown Butter